ryanoisin/newsite.github.io/_code/AnalysisRepositories.md

 ---
-title: "Code Repositories"
+title: "Archives"
-excerpt: "I strive to make the code I use for analyses in all of my papers open and available through reproducibility archives, which can be found by clicking through my  publications page"
+excerpt: "I strive to make the code I use for analyses in all of my papers open and available through reproducibility archives, found through my publications page"
 collection: Code
 ---